Appealing Your Aid

 Undergraduate Students (Returning)

-It is likely that we will not respond to your request for additional funding until mid-September.
+Please note that we will update you on the status of your appeal on or before October 1st.
 Since our resources are limited, it is possible that we may not have any grant funding available to provide additional assistance for those students who have experienced a change of circumstance.
-We recommend that you plan your financial based on the most recent offer of assistance in your CyberFriar account.
+We recommend that you plan your financing based on the most recent offer of assistance in your CyberFriar account.

 School of Continuing Education & Graduate Students